On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting: NN observables: Weinberg versus Nogga--Timmermans--van Kolck

 \section{NN observables: Weinberg versus Nogga--Timmermans--van Kolck}

-\theequation{\arabic{section}.\arabic{equation}} Having convinced ourselves that a finite cutoff of the order $\Lambda \sim $ 2 -- 3 fm$^{-1}$ is sufficient in most partial waves to ensure that the cutoff dependence is within the actual theoretical uncertainty of the LO approximation, we are now in the position to study the implications for the power counting.
+\theequation{\arabic{section}.\arabic{equation}} Having convinced ourselves that a finite cutoff of the order $\Lambda \sim $ 2 -- 3 fm$^{-1}$ is sufficient in most partial waves to ensure that the cutoff dependence is within the actual theoretical uncertainty of the LO approximation,\footnote{Strictly speaking, in attractive channels this was only shown based on the power counting of Ref.~\cite{Nogga:2005hy}.
+We assume that this estimation is also valid for the Weinberg counting.
+This assumption is supported by the results in the repulsive channels and by the qualitative arguments at the beginning of section III.} we are now in the position to study the implications for the power counting.
 To be specific, we consider a selection of {\it np} scattering observables at LO in chiral EFT with the finite cutoff chosen as described above within the two different power counting schemes: the one of Weinberg (W) and the one of Nogga et al. (NTvK).
 The potential in the first case is given by the OPEP accompanied by two contact terms without derivatives that contribute to the $^1S_0$ and $^3S_1$ partial waves.
 For the cutoff we use the value $\Lambda = 2.5$ fm$^{-1}$ which is close to the central value used in Refs.\cite{Epelbaum:2003xx,Epelbaum:2004fk} and has also been adopted in \cite{Entem:2003cs}.
 For the calculation based on the NTvK counting, we choose $\Lambda = 3$ fm$^{-1}$ and include, in addition to the two S--wave contact interactions also counterterms in the $^3P_0$, $^3P_2$ and $^3D_2$ channels as shown in Eq.~(\ref{VC}).
 For the sake of completeness, we will also show the results in the NtvK counting scheme corresponding to $\Lambda = 20$ fm$^{-1}$, the largest cutoff considered in \cite{Nogga:2005hy}.

 The results for the differential cross section, vector analyzing power $A_y$, depolarization observables $D$ and $A$ and spin correlation parameters $A_{xx}$ and $A_{yy}$ for energies $E_{\rm lab} =$ 5, 25, 100 and 200 MeV are shown in Figs.\ref{obs_5}--\ref{obs_200}.